The 10Press Project

 Moreland: Its creative future, its past or other hidden stories - in one or two colours.

 10Press was created with the generous support of Arts Merri-bek through their Flourish grants.

 Click image to open, click anywhere or the Escape key to close.

 10Press was launched at an exhibition on 17 November 2022.

-The exhibition continues from 19-25 November at Coburg Studios, 69 Charles St, Coburg North
+The exhibition continued from 19-25 November at Coburg Studios, 69 Charles St, Coburg North